Population-Specific Housing Programs

 The program uses a referral system supported by various resource providers, and adopts a housing first model to promote stability through collaboration with state and local partners, and coordination with currently funded services.
 Program funding does not provide for social services.
 Participants receive ongoing case management supported by systematic tracking and data collection to provide assistance in securing stable housing, and to earn a high school diploma or GED, receive job training or certifications that lead to self-sufficiency.
 For more information contact us at (916) 440-1316.

-Assistance for Homeless Persons with HIV/AIDS
+Housing Opportunities for Persons with HIV/AIDS

-The Housing Opportunities for Persons with AIDS (HOPWA) grant provides assistance to eligible participants to maintain stable housing arrangements, reduce the risk of homelessness, and improve access to care and services.
+The Housing Opportunities for Persons with AIDS (HOPWA) provides assistance to eligible participants to maintain stable housing arrangements, reduce the risk of homelessness, and improve access to care and services.
 The HOPWA grant is received by SHRA for the greater Sacramento service area which includes Sacramento, Yolo, El Dorado, and Placer Counties.
 To learn more about eligibility and services, contact the provider in your area.

 Current Housing Opportunities for Persons with AIDS Providers: